icerpc/icerpc-docs/pages/icerpc/slic-transport/streams.md

 Sending a Stream frame after a StreamLast frame or multiple StreamLast frames for the same stream is considered a protocol error.

-The [MaxStreamFrameSize][connection-parameters] parameter exchanged on connection establishment limits the maximum size of a Stream or StreamLast frame.
+The [MaxStreamFrameSize][connection-parameters] parameter limits the maximum size of a Stream or StreamLast frame.
 If the application data is larger than this parameter value, the data is sent in chunks with multiple Stream frames.
 Because the sending of data on the underlying connection is serialized, sending a large frame can significantly delay the sending of the next stream frames.
 Reducing the maximum stream frame size reduces this delay.
 It's in particular useful when dealing with slow connections.

 ## Stream states